brianom/aws-create-s3-website-commandline/readme.md

 # How to create and host a website on AWS S3 from the commandline

-This short tutorial assumes you have first [downloaded the AWS commandline (CLI)](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [set them up with your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
-One complete you should see a folder called .aws in your home folder, with your credentials in it.
+This short tutorial assumes you have first [downloaded the AWS commandline (CLI) tools](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [set it up with your AWS credentials](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+Once complete you should see a folder called .aws in your home folder, with your credentials in it.

 ## Create a S3 bucket